-Join us Tuesday, February 3 - 7:00 AM ET.
+Join us Tuesday, April 7 • 7:00 AM ET

 Bring your questions.
 Bring your curiosity.
-Leave with practical frameworks you can use on your next rotation, in your next interview, and throughout your career.
+Leave with practical frameworks you can use on your next rotation, your next interview, and throughout your career.

 If you’ve been looking for a mentor-level experience without the gatekeeping, this is it.